JGCRI/xanthos/README.md

 # Get Started with Xanthos
 Set up Xanthos using the following steps:
-1. Clone Xanthos into your desired location `git clone https://github.com/JGCRI/xanthos.git`.
-2. From the directory you cloned Xanthos into run `python setup.py install`.
+1. Install Xanthos from GitHub using:
+    ```bash
+    python -m pip install git+https://github.com/JGCRI/xanthos.git
+    ```
-3. Download the example data using the following in a Python prompt:
+2. Download the example data using the following in a Python prompt:
     ```python
     import xanthos